 But how can you tell if you got a good mold remediation contractor in New Jersey?
 Here are some simple tips you can use to choose the right mold remediation contractor for your problem.

 - Ensure that the contractors you contact are accredited.
 A legitimate contractor won’t hesitate to show you their accreditation when asked for.
 They already understand that it is part of the job.
 Hesitating to show proof should be a clear red flag.

 - Get more than one estimate for the job.
 See where each contractor stands.
 Don’t immediately go to the lowest estimate.
 Make sure each contractor can justify their estimates.

 - Ask for references.
 Most of the time, they will give you partner businesses or even past customers.
 Don’t hesitate to give them a call, especially their old customers.
-That way, you can get a feel on how they work and what their good or bad points are.
+That way, you can get a feel for how they work and what their good or bad points are.

 - Ask for an inspection report.
 Any good mold remediation contractor won’t hesitate to give you a comprehensive inspection report.

 - Be wary of contractors who promise too much.
 If you hear a contractor tell you that he/she can “make your home 100% mold free,” then he is probably lying through his or her teeth.

 - Check for possible complaints or lawsuits filed against the company through the Better Business Bureau or the local board.

 Your house is one of your biggest investments, and having your house checked for molds at least once or twice a year is a great way to address molds before they get out of hand.
 Addressing hidden molds right away is the best way to protect the health of your home and your family.

 Still Not Sure Which Mold Remediation Contractor To Call?